sumnerevans/sumnerevans.com/content/gear.rst

 I run Arch Linux on my desktop and NixOS on my laptop and main infrastructure server.
 I plan to move all of my computers over to NixOS eventually.

-I use the i3 window manager, i3status-rust, ZSH, NeoVim, and mutt mong other things.
+I use the i3 window manager, i3status-rust, ZSH, NeoVim, and mutt among other things.
 You can find my `full dotfiles and miscellaneous scripts on sourcehut.
 <dotfiles_>`_